Yashvirani/c3/README.md

 ## For running this project in your local machine

-Clone this project on your local machine using :
+(1)Clone this project on your local machine using :

 ### `git clone https://github.com/Yashvirani/c3.git`

+(2) In your project directory run the following command to install all the dependencies of this project:-

+### `npm install`

 # Getting Started with Create React App